What is FoodWIse

 Who we teach:

+We teach all ages, from children to parents to senior citizens.
 FoodWIse programming is always free and targets people within established income guidelines.
-This includes, but is not limited to, families, children, and individuals who are eligible for:
+This includes, but is not limited to, individuals who are eligible for:

 • WIC (Women, Infants, and Children)